untra/untra.github.io/about.md

 I also adhere loosely to the design philosophies of _Railway Oriented Programming_ and _Test Driven Development_.

-I enjoy working with the _Scrum_ and _Kanban_ iterative development philosophies, and advise talking to customers.
+I enjoy working with the _Scrum_ and _Kanban_ iterative development philosophies, and advise talking to customers and soliciting constant feedback.

+Excellent communication and writing skills are just as necesarry to Software Development as programming ability, if not more so.

 > There is no one right way to build software.